gbanusi/NMF-in-text-clustering/README.md

 # NMF-in-text-clustering

-Implementing Nonnegative matrix factorization for interactive topic modeling and document clustering.
+Implemented Nonnegative matrix factorization for interactive topic modeling and document clustering in Python3.

+Results are in PDF file.

 Main reference: